hessu/arduino-powermunin/README.md

 This is a very simple but working project to monitor the blinking led on common electricity meters (power meters) installed by utility companies.

+Minimum amount of components and code, but it works.
+Takes one evening to set up.

 Required hardware
 -----------------

-1. An Arduino (I used a Duemilanove, but Uno, or anything else goes)
+1. An Arduino (I used a Duemilanove, but Uno, or anything else goes).
 2. At least one phototransistor sensitive to visible light (many are only sensitive to infrared, and I don't know how much infrared a normal red LED produces).
 Osram SFH 300 seems to work fine.
 I used 5 phototransistors since I'm monitoring 5 power meters!
-3. 2 wires to connect the phototransistor to the Arduino (I used 5-wire phone cable, 3-wire telephone cable would work too, or just about anything else)
+3. 2 wires to connect the phototransistor to the Arduino (I used 5-wire phone cable, 3-wire telephone cable would work too, or just about anything else).
-4. Header pins to stick in the Arduino's header for soldering the wires
+4. Header pins to stick in the Arduino's header for soldering the wires.
-5. USB cable to connect the Arduino to a computer
+5. USB cable to connect the Arduino to a computer.

 Theory of operation
 -------------------